camunda/camunda-docs-manual/content/reference/rest/deployment/get.md

 ---

-Retrieves a single deployment by id.
+Retrieves a deployment by id, according to the `Deployment` interface of the engine.

 # Method